Characteristics of a positive learning environment

 Creating a positive learning environment has overwhelmingly beneficial outcomes.

 As you already know, a positive learning environment is vital to the success and happiness of your students and staff.
-Covid-19 will undoubtedly alter the way schools teach and learn.
+Covid-19 will alter the way schools teach and learn.
 So many existing practices aimed at improving pupil wellbeing and boosting attainment will need a rethink.
-Luckily, you’ll have many of the tools you need at your disposal already, it’s just about re-jigging them to fit in a Covid-19 learning environment!
+Luckily, you’ll have many of the tools you need at your disposal already.
+It’s just about re-jigging them to fit in a Covid-19 learning environment!